LDI: Localized Data Imputation for Text-Rich Tables: Proposed Method

 \section{Proposed Method}

-LLMs have shown strong performance on a range of table reasoning tasks, making them promising candidates for data imputation.
-However, they often struggle with scalability to large tables~\cite{chen2022large, ji2023survey} and lack interpretability in their imputation decisions.
-To address these issues, our method, LDI, selectively identifies the most relevant attributes and tuples to focus the model’s attention and improve explainability.
-In the first phase ($\S$\ref{sec:relevant_attribute_identification}), the method captures and retains only the attributes that have an underlying connection with $A_T$ and can contribute to the imputation process.
-The second phase ($\S$\ref{sec:similar_tuple_selection}) implements a tuple-level filtering mechanism to retain a diverse and relevant set of records.
-Finally, in the third phase ($\S$\ref{sec:imputation-using-llm}), the refined attributes and tuples are fed into the LLM, leveraging it as a function for imputing missing values.
+While LLMs' strong performance on a range of table reasoning tasks makes them promising candidates for data imputation, they often struggle with scalability to large tables~\cite{chen2022large, ji2023survey} and lack interpretability in their imputation decisions.
+To address these issues, LDI, selectively identifies the most relevant attributes and tuples, focusing the model’s attention and improving explainability.
+In the first phase ($\S$\ref{sec:relevant_attribute_identification}), LDI retains only the attributes that are likely related to the target attribute $A_T$ and informative for imputation.
+The second phase ($\S$\ref{sec:similar_tuple_selection}) filters tuples to produce a relevant yet diverse set of records.
+Finally, in the third phase ($\S$\ref{sec:imputation-using-llm}), the selected attributes and tuples are fed into the LLM, which performs the imputation.
 An overview of this process is demonstrated in Figure~\ref{fig:main}.